CONFEDERATION OF CANADA

 The Northwest Territory has 8 official spoken languages: Chipewyan, Cree, Dogrib, English, French, Gwich'in, Inuktitut, (including Inuvialuktun and Inuinnaqtun) and Slavey (including North and South Slavey).

 As a member of the Commonwealth, and a former member of the British realm, Canada's ties to the monarchy are steeped in history.
 For more than 500 years (since 1497) Canada has been a monarchy.
-Her Majesty, Queen Elizabeth II, represented by the Governor General of Canada, thereby establishing the bills as Acts of Parliament (the Laws of Canada).
-The Governor General is actually picked by the serving Prime Minister and recommended to the Queen, who appoints that person to the office.
+His Majesty, King Charles IIII, is represented by the Governor General of Canada, thereby establishing the Acts of Parliament (the Laws of Canada).
+The Governor General is actually picked by the serving Prime Minister and recommended to the King, who appoints that person to the office.

 The Governor General also summons; prorogues (ends a session) and dissolves Parliament (ends Parliament until a new one is sworn in after an election); delivers the Speech from the Throne at the opening of sessions (outlining the Government's plans for legislation) and signs State documents (documents requiring and authorizing particular appointments and actions, such as Orders-in-Council, commissions, and pardons).

-The Governor General acts on the Queen's behalf in all matters of interest to the monarch.
+The Governor General acts on the King's behalf in all matters of interest to the monarch.

 The young Queen easily adapted to her new role, having already spent much of her life in service to the Commonwealth.
 Just sixteen years old when she conducted her first solo public engagement, by the time her father's health began to deteriorate in 1951, the young princess was already a seasoned public figure, representing her father at numerous state occasions and managing a sizeable docket of official duties.
 One can be certain that King George VI found solace in the daughter that was about to take his place.